The White Underbase & Underbase Choke

 4. Press the ‘Mode’ button.
 Confirm that the number 555 appears on the display.

-5. After ‘555’ appears on the display, press the ‘Mode’ button one more time.
+5. After ‘555’ appears on the display, press the ‘Mode’ button again.

 6. Press the ‘-‘ or ‘+’ button to cycle through the pressure/hover mode number (001 – 004), as shown above, selecting the number for the pressure/hover combination that you want.